graphql/graphql-spec/spec/Section 3 -- Type System.md

 #### Union type syntax

-Union types are a list of types joined with a vertical bar `|`
+Union types are defined by delimiting one or more types with a single vertical bar character `|`:

 ```graphql
 union SearchResult = Photo | Person
 ```

-You may also use a leading vertical bar
+You may also use a leading vertical bar.

 ```graphql
 union SearchResult =
   | Photo
   | Person
 ```

+Note Trailing vertical bars are not supported.

 ### Enums